jkclark/Discardo-Retaino/README.md

 ##### Discarding
 DR will automatically suggest a card to discard when your hand contains:
 - Copies of only a single card (prioritizes non-upgraded cards)
-- TODO: No status/curse cards, and Reflex or Tactician
+- Reflex or Tactician (not both) and no status/curse cards
-- TODO: Neither Reflex nor Tactician, and only one type of status/curse card
+- Neither Reflex nor Tactician and only one type of status/curse card

+TODO: Figure out how to handle discarding multiple cards.
+I think this can be done by first "discarding" one card, and then re-assessing the resulting hand.

 ##### Retaining
 DR will automatically suggest a card to retain when your hand contains: